kenricashe/lucee-installer/lucee/linux/sys/upgrade-in-progress/README.md

 Two separate `.conf` files are used to cleanly manage normal Lucee operation vs Upgrade in Progress:

 - **`lucee-ajp-and-mod_cfml.conf`**
   Handles AJP proxying and mod_cfml.
-Must be disabled during upgrades because apparently mod_proxy and/or mod_cfml execute *before* mod_rewrite, which would bypass the upgrade rewrite rules.
+It is necessary to disable this during upgrades because apparently mod_proxy and/or mod_cfml execute *before* mod_rewrite, which would bypass the upgrade rewrite rules.

 - **`lucee-upgrade-in-progress.conf`**
   Defines LUCEE_UPGRADE_IN_PROGRESS, enabling Apache rewrite rules (in each <VirtualHost>) to route CFML requests to a static `upgrade-in-progress.html`.
 Initially you will need to save it as `lucee-upgrade-in-progress.disabled`.